 Looking for extra or occasional work?

 We are always on the lookout for outgoing people to help our Outreach & Education team as on-call contractors, or “Community Builders.”
 Our Community Builder team has a lot of fun at festivals and events throughout the region and here at the Forklift warehouse.
-We spread the word about our thrift store and community giving programs, and educate the public about local reuse and recycling options.
+We spread the word about our store and community giving programs, and educate the public about local reuse and recycling options.

 Hours vary according to your availability and our needs, but our busiest seasons are weekends in April – June and September – November.